geriborisova/dashboard_app/README.md

-# Catalyst Demo
+# Dashboard App

-To run the Catalyst demo, first install the npm dependencies:
+To run the app, first install the npm dependencies:

 ```bash
 npm install